Dr. Janet Batzli:

 I teach and interact with students, faculty/staff, and alumni -- all in the context of Biocore.
 In my current position, I teach two large enrollment lab courses (1.
 Biocore 302- Ecology, Evolution and Genetics and 2.
 Biocore 304-Cell Biology), I help coordinate the first and second semester lecture courses (Biocore 301 and 303), I supervise and train graduate teaching assistants, I serve as Biocore's undergraduate advisor and as a research mentor for projects out in the Biocore Prairie, I lead Biocore peer mentors and writing consultants program, and I serve as the program Associate Director.

 I am a plant biologist by training, receiving my doctorate from University of Illinois in 1998.
 My graduate research focused on the symbiosis of nitrogen-fixing microbes that form a partnership with a group of woody plants known as 'actinorhizal plants', including alder (Alnus sp.).
 This research influences the many types of ecological studies we pursue in the Biocore Prairie.

-I was "turned on" to teaching as a graduate student and was so inspired and excited about teaching science that I pursued a postdoc in science education a t Michigan State University from 1999-2002.
+I was turned on to teaching as a graduate student and was so inspired and excited about teaching science that I pursued a postdoc in science education at Michigan State University from 1999-2002.
 My particular interests in science education focus on how students develop scientific reasoning skills through 'doing science' and communicating about their science.
 In addition, I am interested in student misconceptions that form barriers to learning, and the development of curriculum that engages student thinking and provides authentic assessment of student understanding.
-(See some of the projects that graduate students have recently developed with us in the context of Biocore courses.)
+(See some of the projects that we have done in the context of Biocore courses.)